When I started writing this post, the title was slightly different. It actually started off as just ‘How to fire someone’.

 It’s just bad communication.
 Here’s how it plays out:

-A team member is underperforming.
+An employee is underperforming.
 Maybe the quality of their work is simply below par, or perhaps it’s something behavioural.
 Their manager allows it to go unchecked.
-Either there aren’t established opportunities for feedback to be given (like one to ones) or they do exist and the manager shies away from that difficult conversation.
+Either there aren’t established opportunities for feedback to be given (like one to ones or 360 degree reviews) or they do exist and the manager shies away from that difficult conversation.

 Either way, the underperformance continues – most likely because the team member doesn’t even know they are underperforming.
 This carries on for a few months.
 The rest of the team knows and starts to feel frustrated.
 Why should they strive to deliver their best when mediocrity goes unchallenged?